KonstantinQuant/KonstantinQuant/README.md

-Konstantin Kuchenmeister,
-- M.A.
-Mathematics with a Specialization in the Mathematics of Finance at Columbia University in the City of New York.
+Konstantin Kuchenmeister, M.A.
+Mathematics at Columbia University in the City of New York.

 Passionate about Statistical Machine Learning, Mathematical Finance and Statistical Physics.